AlexDM0/EVE-NodeJS/README.md

 ---
 ### Agent Modules

-Agent modules can be used to expand the built in methods the agents can use.
+Agent modules can be used to expand the built-in methods the agents can use.
 These methods are added to all agents.
 The modules themselves are quite simple, they contain a function that requires an agent object, add functions and or variables to the agent and finally return the extended agent.
 ```
 module.exports = myAgentModule;